Pam West British Notes

 Pam West

-I have just been elected to the IBNS Hall of Fame, a great honour as I stand along side other collectors who have given much to the IBNS and made it the great Society that it is.
+I was nominated into the IBNS Hall of Fame, a great honour as I stand alongside other collectors who have given much to the IBNS and made it the great Society that it is.
 I feel humbled, but proud.
 (April 2011)

 The profile by John Andrews, below, pretty much tells you about me and I am not one to brag about my achievements.
-However, I am proud to have published two editions of English Paper Money.
-The 6th and 7th editions both winning IBNS book of the year.
-In 2009 I published Paper Money of Ireland, which has become the definitive work on the subject and also won IBNS book of the year.
+However, I am proud to have published four editions of English Paper Money.
+The 6th edition winning IBNS book of the year, the 7th and 8th an honourable mention, plus published Edition 9 in 2017.
+In September 2009, I published Paper Money of Ireland, which has become the definitive work on the subject and also won IBNS book of the year as did Isle of Man Paper money that we wrote in 2014.
+In 2018 we published the much awaited Paper Money of Scotland written by Jonathan Callaway and Dave Murphy, covering every bank that ever issued a banknote in Scotland in two profusely illustrated hardback volumes.

-I am still involved with the IBNS after thirty plus years and am at present Chairperson of the London Branch.
+I am still involved with the IBNS after almost forty years and am at present Chairperson of the London Branch.
 I have held various International and National posts In the society.
-In 2001 the Society had its fortieth anniversary where I was awarded the silver medal for services to the Society.
+In 2002 the Society had its fortieth anniversary where I was awarded the silver medal for services to the Society and in 2012 I received a certificate of achievement at the fiftieth anniversary dinner in London.
+I am also currently a regional director with the IBNS.

 As a dealer and collector I enjoy going to shows and meeting clients – it is not a job, but, a lifestyle.

-I do put Blogs on the website for which I could fill pages daily, but, the work keeps me busy all day.
+I do put Blogs on the website for which I could fill pages daily, have a British Notes Facebook Page and put a Newsletter out with a sales list (irregularly), but, the work keeps me busy all day.
 Sometimes it is hard to leave the office as there is always another job to do.

-Pam at the East Mildands branch of the IBNS
+Pam at the East Midlands branch of the IBNS

 This profile appeared in Coin News June 2006